Levy-Khintchine random matrices and the Poisson weighted infinite skeleton tree

-a relatively straightforward calculation of $M_{p}(\E\Spec_{\tilde\cc_n^\sigma})$ using \eqref{m2p} also gives \eqref{last moment eq} by realizing that \begin{itemize} \item[(a)] the number of times that a given cycle rooted at $1$ crosses the cord from 1 to infinity in either direction is exactly $2M$, and \item[(b)] for a fixed set of loops $L^{(1)},\ldots, L^{(M)}$ with different roots, one can identify the different roots with one single root.
+a relatively straightforward calculation of $M_{p}(\E\Spec_{\tilde\cc_n^\sigma})$ using \eqref{m2p} also gives \eqref{last moment eq} by \begin{itemize} \item[(a)] conditioning on the number of times that a given cycle rooted at $1$ crosses the cord from 1 to infinity (in either direction) to be $2M$, and \item[(b)] for a fixed set of loops $L^{(1)},\ldots, L^{(M)}$ in \eqref{last moment eq} with different roots, one can identify their different roots with one single root.
+This single root should be thought of as the vertex at infinity which is connected to 1 by the cord in (a) above.
 One need only check that the two configurations of loops give the same value for the expression \be \lim_{n\to\infty}\E . \ee \end{itemize} There is a slight subtlety regarding the invariance of \eqref{same root} under the identification of roots.
-First of all, we can approximate the L\'evy measure by a sum of Dirac point measures, and without loss of generality, we thus assume it has this form.
-The subtlety is that the dependence structure of edges crossed in a given path is changed under the identification of roots.
-But it turns out that the dependence structure does not affect \eqref{same root} since (i) the dependence structure only changes on the event that edges have a common weight $\lambda$, and (ii) the $2q$th moment of $\lambda$ times a Rademacher random variable is $\lambda^{2q}$.
+The subtlety is that the dependence structure of edges crossed in \eqref{same root} is changed under the identification of roots.
+However, note that we can approximate the L\'evy measure by a sum of Dirac point measures, and without loss of generality, we will assume it has this form.
+Then, it turns out that the dependence structure of edges crossed in \eqref{same root} does not affect the value of \eqref{same root} since (i) the dependence structure only changes on the event that the various edges crossed have a common weight $\lambda$, and (ii) in this event, the $2q$th moment of $\lambda$ times a Rademacher random variable is $\lambda^{2q}$.
 Thus, for example, the product of the variances of two independent $\lambda$-scaled Rademachers is exactly the fourth moment of a single $\lambda$-scaled Rademacher.

 The proof of the theorem is now complete for the first step of the replacement procedure.
 Equivalence of moments for other steps in the replacement procedure follows similarly, and the rest of the proof is left as an exercise.